Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 Open a new "Blank" template in iOS Swift Playgrounds.
 Copy and paste the texts of Contents.swift.

-Press the "+" on upper right and select the third icon (folded paper).
+Press "+" on upper right and select the third icon (folded paper).
 Insert catalog.csv.

 Before "Run My Code", turn off "Enable Results".